 Glenda Lou “Kid” Putnam, age 77, of Jefferson City, Mo., passed away on Wednesday, January 8, 2020, at Capital Region Medical Center, surrounded by her family.

-To send flowers in memory of Glenda Lou "Kid" Putnam, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Glenda Lou "Kid" Putnam, please visit our Heartfelt Sympathies Store.

 She was born on September 24, 1942 in Jefferson City, Mo., a daughter of Ray P. & Ruby V. (Hilgert) Putnam.

 A lifelong resident of Jefferson City, Mo., Glenda graduated from Jefferson City High School in 1960.
 She was employed by both the Tweedie Shoe Factory and the International Shoe Factory for a combined 10 years.
 Glenda went on to work for the Department of Revenue for 30 years until her retirement.

 Glenda enjoyed playing bingo, card games and trying her luck at scratch off tickets or pull tabs.
 She was one of Elvis’ biggest fans and always enjoyed hearing his music.
 Glenda had a big heart and loved to have a good time.
 She was a very supportive aunt and could even be accused of spoiling at times.
 Her fondest memories were all with her family – spending time together, playing games and telling stories of her family’s history, which they will all cherish.